ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

   so this feature is disabled for some tables. "unknown" is used instead of total rows.
   - Technology / MPLS / L3 VPN / PE Routes
-- Juniper Junos - Get import/export route targets to VRF from policies
+- Juniper JunOS - Get import/export route targets to VRF from policies

 **Bug Fixes**